Exit (South Korean TV series)

 Exit (Korean: 엑시트) is a 2018 South Korean television miniseries starring Choi Tae-joon, Woo Hyun and Bae Hae-sun.
 Spanning four episodes, the miniseries features a struggling man who is subjected to a simulated reality in order to gain happiness and evade all of his sufferings.
-It aired on SBS from April 30 to May 1, 2018, at the 22:00 (KST) time slot.
+It aired on SBS from April 30 to May 1, 2018, at the 22:00 (KST).

 Plot

 Episodes 1–2

 Living a life of sadness and debts, 33-year-old Do Kang-soo (Choi Tae-joon) works as a loan shark in Shinseong Capital for his and his father's sustenance.
 His mother Lee In-sook (Nam Gi-ae) has long been away from home since when Kang-soo was still a baby due to her husband Do Jung-man's (Woo Hyun) cruelty and drunkenness.
 Jung-man, now guilty of ruining his family, works for a junk shop despite his old age and declining health.
 Kang-soo has been trying to look for her mother but was conned by people claiming they can help him in his search.
 He had also been thinking so much on how to make his and his father's lives better, even contemplating on stealing money from his boss Hwang Tae-bok (Park Ho-san).